BEDigitalSolutions/Code-First-Fabric/docs/installation.md

 ## Build Expiration

-Current public builds are evaluation builds with a fixed UTC expiration date embedded in `cff.exe`.
+Builds can be permanent or can include a fixed UTC expiration date embedded in `cff.exe`.

-The current build expires on `2026-07-31` at `00:00 UTC`.
+If an expiring build reaches its cutoff date, replace it:

 1. Download the latest `cff.exe` from Releases.
 2. Replace the old file in your PATH folder.